 Puccini's Tosca: A guide to when and why this dramatic opera was composed

-Everything you need to know about the story behind Puccini's Tosca; a thrilling opera about lust, jealousy and corruption
+All you need to know about the story behind Puccini's Tosca - a thrilling opera about lust, jealousy and corruption

 When and why did Puccini compose Tosca?